tomelabs/Event-Proposal-Voting/README.md

-Event Proposal & Voting is a more or less direct fork/repurposing of the excellent Question2Answer (http://www.question2answer.org/) project
+Event Proposal & Voting is a more or less direct fork/repurposing of the excellent Question2Answer (https://github.com/q2a/question2answer) project
 -----------------------------

+## To install:

-Please follow the instructions on that project for installation etc.
+1. Download this repository, then follow the instructions on https://github.com/q2a/question2answer

-The main changes have been the relabelling of fields from the "Question/answer" model to "Idea/Pledge".
-The underlying mechanics actually work pretty well to support this change
+2. Once installed, log in as Administrator and then on the "General" admin page, change the Site Language to "custom"